Chewbaka69/PlexShare/README.md

 # Features
 - Register and Login without plex.tv account
 - Manage some PlexServer to share theirs libraries
-- Manage permission to limit acces to the users
+- Manage permission to limit access to the users

 # Tehcnologies
 - MySQL